 Maturity Principal Interest

 July 1 Amount Rate

-\$[] []%
+[] \$[] []%

-Serial Obligations, and the 2024A Bonds maturing in 20[] and 20[] shall be Term Obligations. (e) Interest on the 2024A Bonds shall be payable on each Interest Payment Date as provided in Section 3.01 of the Master Indenture. (f) The Trustee shall identify all interest, principal, and Redemption Price payments with respect to the 2024A Bonds (whether made by check or by wire transfer) by the CUSIP number(s) of the applicable 2024A Bonds. (g) The 2024A Bonds maturing on and after July 1, are subject to redemption prior to maturity, at the option of the Authority, from any source of funds, in whole or in part (in such amounts as may be specified by the Authority), on any date on and after [] 1, 20[] at a Redemption Price equal to the principal amount of the 2024A Bonds (or portions thereof) to be redeemed, plus unpaid accrued interest thereon to the date fixed for redemption, without premium. (h) [The 2024A Term Bonds maturing on July 1, 20] are subject to mandatory redemption prior to their maturity, or payment at maturity, as the case may be, by the Authority, in part by lot on July 1 of each year on and after July 1, 20[] from and in the amount of the Sinking Fund Installments (which are hereby established) due and payable on the dates and in the amounts as set forth in the following schedule (except that if any 2024A Term Bonds maturing on July 1, 20[] have been optionally redeemed pursuant to Section 2.02(g) hereof, the amounts of such Sinking Fund Installments shall be reduced in the manner provided in Section 4.03 of the Master Indenture), at the Redemption Price equal to the principal amount of the 2024A Term Bonds maturing on July 1, 20[] to be redeemed, plus unpaid accrued interest thereon to the date fixed for redemption, without premium:] Year Principal (July 1) Amount [] Final Maturity.
-Section 2.03.
+Serial Obligations, and the 2024A Bonds maturing in 20[] and 20[] shall be Term Obligations (e) Interest on the 2024A Bonds shall be payable on each Interest Payment Date as provided in Section 3.01 of the Master Indenture. (f) The Trustee shall identify all interest, principal, and Redemption Price payments with respect to the 2024A Bonds (whether made by check or by wire transfer) by the CUSII number(s) of the applicable 2024A Bonds. (g) The 2024A Bonds maturing on and after July 1, are subject to redemption prior to maturity, at the option of the Authority, from any source of funds, in whole or in part (in such amounts as may be specified by the Authority), on any date on and after [] 1, 20[] a a Redemption Price equal to the principal amount of the 2024A Bonds (or portions thereof) to be redeemed, plus unpaid accrued interest thereon to the date fixed for redemption, without premium (h) [The 2024A Term Bonds maturing on July 1, 20[] are subject to mandatory redemption prior to their maturity, or payment at maturity, as the case may be, by the Authority in part by lot on July 1 of each year on and after July 1, 20[] from and in the amount of the Sinking Fund Installments (which are hereby established) due and payable on the dates and in the amounts as set forth in the following schedule (except that if any 2024A Term Bonds maturing or July 1, 20[] have been optionally redeemed pursuant to Section 2.02(g) hereof, the amounts of such Sinking Fund Installments shall be reduced in the manner provided in Section 4.03 of the Master Indenture), at the Redemption Price equal to the principal amount of the 2024A Term Bonds maturing on July 1, 20[] to be redeemed, plus unpaid accrued interest thereon to the date fixed for redemption, without premium:] Year Principal 1 (July 1) Amount (July 1) [] [] [] Section 2.03.
 Application of Proceeds of 2024A Bonds.
-The \$[] proceeds of the sale of the 2024A Bonds (representing the principal amount of \$[], plus an original issue premium of \$[], less \$[] to be retained by the underwriters of the 2024A Bonds as the underwriters' discount) shall be applied simultaneously with the delivery of the 2024A Bonds, as follows: 2 premium of \$[], less \$[] to be retained by the underwriters of the 2024A Bonds as the underwriters' discount) shall be applied simultaneously with the delivery of the 2024A Bonds, as premium of \$[], less \$[] to be retained by the underwriters of the 2024A Bonds as the underwriters' discount) shall be applied simultaneously with the delivery of the 2024A Bonds, as
+The \$[] proceeds of the sale of the 2024A Bonds (representing the principal amount of \$[], plus an original issue premium of \$[], less \$[] to be retained by the underwriters of the 2024A Bonds as the underwriters' discount) shall be applied simultaneously with the delivery of the 2024A Bonds, as Section 2.03.
+Application of Proceeds of 2024A Bonds.
+The \$[] proceeds of the sale of the 2024A Bonds (representing the principal amount of \$[], plus an original issue premium of \$[], less \$[] to be retained by the underwriters of the 2024A Bonds as the underwriters' discount) shall be applied simultaneously with the delivery of the 2024A Bonds, as follows: (a) There shall be deposited in the Senior Debt Service Fund the sum of \$[]